-Non conceptual meditation is about getting in touch with the unknown, undefinable, yet ever present reality of life.
+Non-Conceptual Meditation is about getting in touch with the unknown, indefinable, yet ever present reality of life.
 It is about not only discovering our true nature as pure awareness, but cultivating the habit of being in this awareness, so that we may flow with life, rather than clinging to life or resisting life.

 Dzogchen has been translated as “The Great Perfection” because it gets us in touch with that state of perfection within ourselves where nothing needs to be done, nothing needs to be fixed, and nothing needs to be improved.
 Everything is perfect just as it is.
 We just need to rest in our awareness, and allow life to flow naturally.

 The great sage and founder of Taoism Lao Tzu said, “Life is a series of natural and spontaneous changes.
 Don't resist them; that only creates sorrow.
 Let reality be reality.
 Let things flow naturally forward in whatever way they like.”